timothylimyl/PointNet-Pytorch/README.md

 # PointNet

+Aim:

+1. Fork boilerplate pointnet pytorch implementation (done)
+2. Fix the architecture.
+3. Test on ModelNet40.
+Paper accuracy: 89.2
+4. Play around with the architecture, improve the accuracy further if possible.

 This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
 The model is in `pointnet/model.py`.

 It is tested with pytorch-1.0.